hirrolot/poica/README.md

 Next we call `noise` for `Dog`, and then for `Cat`, getting the different results, as expected.

-In fact, interfaces are not only for dynamic dispatch: you can just call `VTable(MyInterface, MyImpl).method` with appropriate arguments.
+In fact, interfaces are not only for dynamic dispatch: you can just call `VTable(MyInterface, MyImpl).method` with appropriate arguments, without manipulating an interface object.

 [object-oriented programming]: https://en.wikipedia.org/wiki/Object-oriented_programming
 [dynamic dispatch]: https://en.wikipedia.org/wiki/Dynamic_dispatch